cliosight/cliosight_templates/overview.md

 ## Leveraging AI <a name="ai"></a>
 To provide a better user experience through the use of AI, we will add code generators for the two types of syntaxes used within our platform.
 1. SQL query generator for creating reports,
 2. JSON body generator for element configuration.

+AI and ML can also expedite the process of file modification, data annotation and other activities in consumer applications like retail, healthcare and finance.
+With the ever increasing adoption of AI across industries, using some of the super efficient ML models in processing data can reduce our time and effort in creating the best datasets.